Everyone using a computer should be aware of and use good security practices with their systems to protect themselves

 Never give out your Patriot Pass Password or other personal information via email.
 George Mason University will never ask for personal information over email.
 If you receive a suspicious email, delete it.
 If you aren't sure, forward it to email@example.com so it can be assessed.

 Responsible Use of Computing

-Take a few minutes to read and review University Policy 1301: Responsible Use of Computing that explains what constitutes acceptable and appropriate use of campus computing and network resources.
+Read and review the University Policy 1301: Responsible Use of Computing, which explains what constitutes acceptable and appropriate use of campus computing and network resources.

 Basic Computer Security

-All computer users should take the actions listed below, even if they do not have highly sensitive data stored on their computer.
+All computer users should take the actions listed below, even if they do not have highly sensitive data stored on their computers.